 4. Web design/development

 Almost all companies have a website of their own nowadays and for handling their day to day operations the demand for hiring skilled Web designers and developers seems to be growing.
 As per the Computerworld's IT Salary Survey, there was an annual increase of 4.6% for these workers in 2017.
 There are plenty of jobs available for individuals who have good web designing and development skills.

 The demand for business intelligence and analytics systems is increasing high as these are the people who are assisting the systems and their users.
 The average hike was close to 4.2% in 2017.
 Data plays a critical role and all those people specializing in this field can even earn a higher amount.

 Networking has always remained high in demand and the average salary increment was 4.2%.
-The demand for networking engineers is directly proportional to data centres, the more number of data centres, the more will be he requirements for networking engineers.
+The demand for networking engineers is directly proportional to data centres, the number of data centres, the more will be the requirements for networking engineers.

 7. Application development

 There is an increase in the demand of application developers.
 These folks not only work on the back-end software which helps in managing the day to day operations but also help in the customer-facing apps.
 The average salary hike for this was almost 4%.
 Companies do not hesitate in giving a good amount of hike to application developers who come with prior experience.